Chapter 11 BWV 101 Nimm von uns, Herr, du treuer Gott

 Additionally, Bach gives us an opening fantasia like no other in the cycle.

-Boyd (p 318) points out the chiastic (symmetrical) structure, a chorus, aria and recit/chorale leading to a central aria after which a recit/chorale, aria (duet) and chorale complete the work.
-Such a layout indicates a particular significance for the fourth movement, a bass aria that encapsulates the message of the day whilst acting as the structural keystone of the entire work.
+Boyd (p 318) points out the cantata's chiastic (symmetrical) structure, a chorus, aria and recit/chorale leading to a central aria after which a recit/chorale, aria (duet) and chorale complete the work.
+Such a layout bestows a particular significance upon the fourth movement, a bass aria that encapsulates the message of the day whilst acting as the structural keystone of the entire work.

 But our initial attention is drawn to the magnificent opening movement.
 Boyd (p 316) refers to this 'austere and grave choral fantasia' claiming that it is almost unique in Bach's works.
 Here he is in agreement with Schweitzer ′we cannot help wishing that Bach had left us more chorale-choruses of this type' (vol 2, p 376).
 Schweitzer has his criticisms of other aspects of the work as we shall see, but our examination of the opening fantasia is at least reinforced by united critical judgments of its exceptional quality and unique status.